-

 WEHI has a decades-long history of leading research into why cells fail to die and instead form cancers, along with developing drugs to help.
 Now we’re flipping the science and using our expertise to stop neurons from dying in Parkinson’s disease.

-This approach, coupled with WEHI’s world-class platforms for drug development, medicinal chemistry, protein degradation technologies, bioinformatics and genomics, as well as our established links to the clinic, provides a unique position to identify new drug targets, and develop targeted new disease-modifying drugs to take to clinical trial.
+This approach, coupled with WEHI’s world-class platforms for drug development, medicinal chemistry, protein degradation technologies, bioinformatics and genomics, as well as our established links to the clinic, provides our scientists a unique position to make fundamental breakthrough discoveries and develop multiple drug discovery projects for disease-modifying drugs to take to clinical trial.

 Current research projects